 What are some of the biggest myths you’d like to debunk about becoming a freelance mom?

-People sometimes think that the freelancing mom is not actually working and so is available for coffees or playdates.
+People sometimes think that the freelance mom is not actually working and so is available for coffees or playdates.
 Having set work days helps, as does setting boundaries.
-I rarely invite people round on weekday mornings, as I need to work as soon as my son sleeps and some people don't get it.
+I rarely invite people round on weekday mornings, as I need to work as soon as my son sleeps and some people don’t get it.
 So we have friends round in the afternoon instead.

 I’m also not sure if employed people always realize how stressful it can be setting up as a freelancer.
 You don’t have a monthly paycheck land in your bank.
 And it often takes a few years to earn the same—or more—from freelancing than you were earning when in employment.
 But I always advise people to secure their repeat work (same client each week) so that at least the bills are covered.
 And to cut down costs wherever possible.

 What kind of tips can you offer mothers-to-be (or mothers full stop) who are preparing to make the transition from 9-5 to full-time freelance careers?

 When I discovered my copywriting job wouldn’t be kept open for me, I asked for a pay-rise.
 They upped my day rate from £185 to £250 (USD $241 to $325) and I banked the surplus for my maternity leave.
 If you can save to prepare for ‘making the leap’, this will ease financial pressures and general stress.

 Also, be prepared to work really hard.
 Work is very unlikely to land in your lap.
 You’ll need to pitch (and learn to accept rejection), network online and in the “real world,” and maybe do some part-time work to keep yourself afloat while you build your dream freelance career.

 Make sure your day rate is high enough.
 Ask your freelance male peers what they’re earning and set your rate accordingly.
 As women, we often undervalue ourselves.
 As mothers, even more so.
 Know your worth—and demand it.